SiteRelEnby/anduril2/README.md

 //#define DEFAULT_2C_STYLE_SIMPLE 2  // same but for Simple UI.

 //==========   settings related to my mods, will be ignored in stock anduril:

+// default channel mix for when the light first starts up or is reset.
+Can be set to any value 1-254.
+//#define DEFAULT_TINT 1
+//#define DEFAULT_TINT 128
+//#define DEFAULT_TINT 254

 //#define RGB_VOLTAGE_WHILE_ON_THRESHOLD_OFF 30 //at or below here, aux off while on
 //#define RGB_VOLTAGE_WHILE_ON_THRESHOLD_LOW 50 //at or below here, aux low while on
 //#define USE_OPPOSITE_TINTRAMP_KLUDGE //start in channel switching mode rather than ramping